Chinese Drywall Assessment & Sampling

 - Mirror backing in bathrooms

 If all three of the above indicators are true of your home, then the home meets the criteria for “possible case” of Chinese drywall and further investigation is recommended.
-A Chinese drywall inspection from HomePro will determine if your home meets the criteria for “probable cause,” at which time testing is recommended.
-Testing will determine if your home has a “confirmed case” of Chinese drywall.
+A Chinese drywall assessment from HomePro will determine if your home meets the criteria for “probable cause,” at which time sampling is recommended for lab testing.
+Lab testing will determine if your home has a “confirmed case” of Chinese drywall.

 Exposure to Chinese Drywall Can Cause Health Issues